PositiveSumData/NationalOralHealthDataPortal/Data/Pregnancy_Risk_Assessment_Monitoring_System/README.md

 ## Utility

-PRAMS provides state-level data about oral health attitudes and service utilization for a a population group not covered by many other data sources.
+PRAMS provides state-level data about oral health attitudes and service utilization for a population group not covered by many other data sources.
 It asks more oral health questions than the other CDC surveys like the Behavior Risk Factor Surveillance System or the Youth Risk Behavior Survey.

 ## Orientation & Stewardship